madedotcom/retl/README.md

 )
 ```

-In example above `group` argument will be matched with `@group` paramter and BigQuery will execute
+In example above `group` argument will be matched with the `@group` paramter and BigQuery will execute
-the this query:
+the following query:

 ```SQL
 SELECT